-FireSim generates SoC models by transforming RTL emitted by a Chisel generator, specifically the Rocket SoC generator.
-Subject to conditions outlined in Restrictions on Target-RTL, if it can be generated by Rocket Chip, it can be simulated in FireSim.
+FireSim generates SoC models by transforming RTL emitted by a Chisel generator, such as the Rocket SoC generator.
+Subject to conditions outlined in Restrictions on Target RTL, if it can be generated by Chisel, it can be simulated in FireSim.

-7.1 Restrictions on Target-RTL
+8.1 Restrictions on Target RTL